-"You think you know me?"
-I laughed with glee, "Bahahahaha!
-That's rich."
+“You think you know me?”
+I chuckled with glee, “Bahahahaha!
+That’s rich.”

 Suddenly my laughing stopped and I glared at him with cold eyes.
 This time I did the pointing.
 I pointed my finger at his chest and poked it against his heart, “You want to know what’s really wrong?
 Not telling your wife that you have a heart condition, and then dropping dead at twenty-eight!”
 I gave him a quick kiss and then said darkly, “Because that would really suck.”